The Bank of England, the chancellor, and the target

 As one respected central bank governor said to me in Davos: "If I ever thought I could have anything close to the same level of confidence in nominal GDP numbers that I have in the Consumer Prices Index, I would be happy to target cash GDP.
-But I just don't see that happening."'No bygones'
+But I just don't see that happening."

 But there is another big objection to the pure form of nominal GDP targeting, as described by Mr Carney in his December speech - which is that it does not let bygones be bygones.

 For supporters, it's a plus.
 For politicians and practical-minded officials, it's a potential minefield.